jly36963/jly36963/README.md

 🌶️ I'm a remote software developer from NM. \
 💻 I typically work with Node, Python, Go, and Rust. \
-🎸 I like guitar, soccer, hockey, and learning Portuguese.
+🎸 I like guitar, soccer, and hockey.

 ### Repos